 State Opens Monoclonal Antibody Treatment Centers In Hudson, Tampa

-Patients at high-risk of developing severe COVID-19 including those with obesity or lung disease can get the treatment.
+Patients at high-risk of developing severe COVID-19 — including those with obesity or lung disease — can get the treatment, which DeSantis has been touting.

 More monoclonal antibody treatment centers are opening in Florida in response to a surge in COVID-19 cases.